 Because of this, LendingClub should be your choice if you don’t have much left to repay on your current auto loan.

 Upstart is one of the few lenders that accept credit scores as low as 510.
 This makes it ideal for borrowers who cannot qualify for refinancing with other lenders, including LendingClub.
 It also means you may face higher rates, which could make refinancing more expensive.

 Upstart is also a good choice if your vehicle has more miles.
 Their cutoff of 140,000 miles is unusually high among lenders.

 Compare more lenders before applying

 Ultimately, LendingClub and Upstart offer similar products.
-Since both offer a prequalification process, you can check your rates with both to see which will offer the better deal.
-This will ensure you’re refinancing to meet your goals, whether that’s to lower your total cost or your monthly payment.
+Since both offer prequalification, you can check your refinance rates with both to see which will offer the better deal.
+Always compare offers from multiple lenders, especially if these options show you sky-high rates.

 If you are looking to finance a new or used car, however, you will need to compare other lenders to find an option that fits your budget.